awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ### Can I remove a `plugins.zip` or `requirements.txt` from an environment?<a name="remove-plugins-reqs"></a>

-Currently, there is no way to remove a `plugins.zip` or `requirements.txt` from an environment once they’ve been added, but we're working on the issue\.
+Currently, there is no way to remove a plugins\.zip or requirements\.txt from an environment once they’ve been added, but we're working on the issue\.
 In the interim, a workaround is to point to an empty text or zip file, respectively\.
+To learn more, see [Deleting files on Amazon S3](working-dags-delete.md)\.

+### Why don't I see my plugins in the Airflow 2\.0 Admin > Plugins menu?<a name="view-plugins-ui"></a>

+For security reasons, the Apache Airflow Web server on Amazon MWAA has limited network egress, and does not install plugins nor Python dependencies directly on the Apache Airflow *Web server*\.
+The plugin that's shown allows Amazon MWAA to authenticate your Apache Airflow users in AWS Identity and Access Management \(IAM\)\.

 ## Migrating<a name="q-migrating"></a>